Eli-Levi/LoanCheap/README.md

 - Send a request and the bank will call you

 ## Features (for users)
-- search for loans and filter results
+- Search for loans and filter results
-- send a request for a loan
+- Send a request for a loan

 ## Features (for admin)
 - Add new loans and remove old loans
-- manage loan requests made by users
+- Manage loan requests made by users

 ## Development
 LoanCheap is built with: